Woody Farmer: Acting career

 In 1985, he played an international wrestler in Grunt! the Wrestling Movie which was directed by Alan Holzman.

 Farmer had a role as Fuzzy in the Frank Harris directed Low Blow which starred Leo Fong as private eye, Joe Wong.
 He would appear in another film involving Fong's Joe Wong character, this time in Blood Street.

 Personal life

 Farmer's son Rex is a wrestler who wrestles under the name of Shane Kody.
+He also had another son named Todd who was not included in his fathers generation of wrestlers who later had two sons.
 His grandson Rex, Jnr. is also a wrestler known as Riot.

 Death

 Farmer died in California from cancer at age 76 on February 29, 2012.